Back to: Home

 3. Then turn on: Email daily timesheets

-4. Now you're all set to receive this email at 9 am tomorrow.
+4. Now you're all set to receive the email at 9 am tomorrow.

-5. And finally, if you ever want to change the time it's sent, click the time of day, and select a different time.
+5. And finally, if you ever want to change the time it's sent, tap the time of day, and select a different time.

 To check who'll be included in your daily timesheets email:

-2. On each person in your follow list, click the small triangle:
+2. On each person in your follow list, tap the three dots: (on the far left)

 To learn more: